Our Scenic Kilimanjaro Routes

 Whether it is your first time trekking or you’ve climbed dozens of peaks, we have the top Kilimanjaro routes for you.
 For an unrivaled experience on Mount Kilimanjaro, select the route that best suits you, and maximizes your comfort, enjoyment, and chance of success.
 We will take you every step of the way.

-We prefer the quieter, lesser traveled camping routes of Rongai, Lemosho and the newer Northern Circuit.
+There are six main climbing routes on Kilimanjaro.
+We prefer the quieter, lesser traveled camping routes of Lemosho, Northern Circuit, and Rongai.
 We believe these are the best routes on Mount Kilimanjaro.
+Furthermore, we recommend taking longer duration variations of these routes as they will give you the highest chance in successfully summiting.
 However, we do offer climbs on all major routes on the mountain.